TrainsForever/TrainsForever-Archive/ns-1065-savannah-atlanta.md

 🎬 Watch on YouTube: [🎬 NS 1065 – Savannah & Atlanta Featured Video](https://youtu.be/zICZFHd_c1M)

-This featured video documents one of my encounters with NS 1065 – Savannah & Atlanta and has been selected for preservation in the TrainsForever Archive Museum as a representative recording of this heritage unit.
+This featured video documents one of my sightings of NS 1065 – Savannah & Atlanta, and has been selected for preservation in the TrainsForever Archive Museum as a representative recording of this heritage unit.

 ## 📸 Featured Photograph